 • Small molecule pharmaceuticals

-Drawing on her academic experience in cellular and molecular biology, physiology, and pharmacology, she is well-positioned to understand the science and translate it to judges and juries.
+Drawing on her academic experience in cellular and molecular biology, physiology, and pharmacology, Reba is well-positioned to understand the science and translate it to judges and juries.
 In addition, Reba leverages her litigation experience to advise clients on due diligence matters and business strategies regarding intellectual property.

 Prior to joining Latham, Reba served as a law clerk to Chief Judge Kimberly A. Moore of the United States Court of Appeals for the Federal Circuit.
 She earned her JD from the University of Michigan Law School, where she served as executive note editor of the Michigan Telecommunications and Technology Law Review.

-Reba's representative experience includes:
+Reba’s experience includes representing:

 • A branded pharmaceutical company in Hatch-Waxman litigation against several defendants, including discovery, pretrial, claim construction, three trials, and multiple settlements*